uncle-barchen/ruqmoi/ruqmoi.md

   + poem: "Wind that whistles o'er the plain, wall nor wattle can restrain."
   + keywords: joy, happiness, freedom, release, inspiration
 + The Wanderer's Oracle: Wind ‖ Wind
+  + poem: "This marching mind is being moved, / sent offstage, saved to savor some / delicate, delicious desert."
   + situation: The Wanderer feels a gentle breeze that brings with it lovely fragrances.
   + admonition: Stop to smell the flowers whose scent is carried by the wind.
 Put one in your cap so you may continue your journey with a light heart.